 - freshly ground black pepper

-- 3 Tbsp clarified butter
+- 3 Tbsp clarified butter (see my tutorial for how to make it)

-For Brining (Optional)
+For Brining (recommended)

 - ½ cup water (boiling)